BellaHere/RobloxIslandsMacros/README.md

 "# RobloxIslandsMacros"
 Roblox Islands Macros is in no way an exploit, nor is it a dupe script.
-I am starting by adding one to allow you to prevent AFK with possibilities of farming slimes for gears and auto farm wood on multiple accs
+I am starting by adding one to allow you to prevent AFK with possibilities of farming slimes for gears and auto farming wood on multiple accs